Vartkes Yeghiayan: Biography and career

 Over time, Yeghiayan rose from junior attorney to become the Northern California Regional Director of the CRLA.
 Due to his experience, in 1974 President Richard Nixon appointed him as the Special Assistant for International Operations to Director of ACTION.
 He was later appointed assistant director to the Peace Corps and remained in this position until 1980.
 Yeghiayan was made responsible for the establishment and management in formulating policy, agency planning, conducting liaison with foreign and domestic governmental and private organizations and individuals, and encouragement of voluntary service programs within the United States and abroad.
 As Assistant Director, he supervised the worldwide operations of the Peace Corps' 7,000 volunteers in over 60 countries.
 He was re-appointed by successive administrations and served under Presidents Nixon, Ford and Carter.
 Yeghiayan also served as Secretary for the United States Presidential Commission on Volunteerism.

 In 1975, Yeghiayan testified before the United States Congress Helsinki Commission and in 1979, he was commissioned by the American Enterprise Institute of Public Policy, to write a position paper on the Horn of Africa, leading Yeghiayan to serve as consultant on the topic of starvation in Africa.
 Following his career in Washington D.C., Yeghiayan opened his own legal practice in California.
 In 1991, during the collapse of the Soviet Union, he visited the newly formed Republic of Armenia and served as a legal advisor there and authored the first draft of the Armenian Constitution.
 During the same year, Yeghiayan pioneered efforts to bring food assistance to the newly formed republic through USAID, and he led a team of engineers from the Ministry of Engineering in California to conduct a feasibility study of the oil industry in Armenia.

+In 1989, Yeghiayan’s spouse, Rita Mahdessian, was admitted to the practice of law in California.
+The two formed a law firm, Yeghiayan & Associates, in Glendale, California.